wix-incubator/wix-code-docs/wix-loyalty-backend/wix-loyalty-backend/Account/guides/account-info.md

 ## Terminology

-- **Account ID:** Every loyalty account gets a new account ID which is different from its contact ID and member ID.
+- **Account ID:** Every loyalty account gets a new account ID which is different from that customer's contact ID and member ID.
 - **Transaction:** A loyalty transaction includes any activity that changes a loyalty account point balance, such as adjusting, earning, or redeeming loyalty points.